How Many Volts in Car Battery?

 How to Choose the Right Battery?

 Today, all types of cars include 12-volt lead-acid batteries.
-The newer technology used in cars, such as power stop, start, internal lights, infotainment system, speakers, etc., starts the process of draining the battery faster.
+The newer technology used in cars, such as power stop, start, internal lights, infotainment systems, speakers, etc., drains the battery faster.

 New technology is widely used in today’s high-end cars.
 Battery capacity is neglected when using this technology.

-This requires that you focus on the equipment used in your car and the battery of the capacity that suits them.
+This requires that you focus on the equipment in your car and the battery with the appropriate capacity.

 When is the Right Time to Replace/change a Car Battery?